These are a few of my favorite things...

 These are the last three great books I read:

 I know never say never and all that jazz, but really truly deeply ... you'll NEVER see a makeup tutorial on this blog.
 Having said that, I get 50% of my hair and makeup recommendations from strangers on Instagram and they haven't failed me yet.
 Passing all my knowledge to you here.
 You're welcome.
 The other 50% come from experts at Sephora, my dermatologist, and trial and error.
 For the record, I color my hair and have pretty normal/average skin (after a short stint with severe adult acne last year, good times!).
 All of these products I love and use regularly, if not daily.

-Two kids later, I know that babies don't need much.
+Three kids later, I know that babies don't need much.
 I also know that some products make life easier, and that first-time moms spend approximately 83 hours crafting their first baby registry.
-These are some of my tried-and-true, made-life-easier-for-a-year (or more!), would-definitely-buy-them-for-a-friend favorites.
+These are some of my tried-and-true, would-definitely-buy-them-for-a-friend favorites.

 I am a bit of a psycho when it comes to toys, and have been known to dump entire bins full of hot wheels into the donate pile when my children are not home.
 While I would never claim to be a true toy minimalist (only in my dreams!), I do keep a watchful eye on the number of toys that come into this house.
 Over the years, I've learned which toys are worth their weight in gold and which toys are worth their weight in I'm-going-to-punch-something-if-I-hear-that-damn-thing-one-more-time.
 If we were stranded on a desert island (or an airport, if that's more believable?), we could easily get by with Magna Tiles and nothing else.
 They're stupid expensive, but I kid you not -- my kids play with them every single day, for hours.
 That is not an exaggeration.
 You can check out the rest of our favorite toys here.